rixw/strapi-utils/packages/strapi-client/README.md

 # Strapi Client

 This is a generic REST API client for [Strapi](https://strapi.io/) v4.
-It is being created with a couple of objectives:
+It has been created with a couple of objectives:

 - Simplify the process of calling Strapi APIs from the frontend
 - Unwrap Strapi's complicated data structure and return a simple object or array